robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 ### 1.2: Avoiding all string and vector copies

-Many strings and vectors were being copied around, since they were passed by value.
+Many strings and vectors were being passed around by value, resulting in unnecessary copies.
 I littered the code with `std::move` and replaced all uses of `push_back` with `emplace_back` in order to move around these objects rather than copy them.

-The strings and vectors that I avoided copying in 1.1 and 1.2 led to a speedup of 3x.
+By avoiding copies of strings and vectors in 1.1 and 1.2, the program gained a speedup of 3x.

 ### 1.3: Replacing strings with an enum

-Once I realized that strings were causing so much trouble, I decided to replace them all with an enum.
+By now I realized that strings were the root of the problems, so I decided to replace them all with an enum.
 This means that the pass-by-value semantics aren't an issue anymore, since enums are small and don't require and dynamic memory allocation.
 An additional benefit of an enum is that typos become compiler errors instead of silent errors!

 Here's an example of what the changes looked like.